makaveli10/torchtrtz/README.md

 ### TODO
 1. Check whether the weights are compatible without cuda.
 2. Re-structure the code and include only one main file with cmd arguments.
+3. Add multiple models based on their no of layers.